-To start, the words used in children’s writing must be age appropriate.
+To start, the words used in children’s writing must be age-appropriate.
 This may sound easy to do, but it can be a difficult task.
-There are also certain techniques and tricks used specifically in writing for children, such as the Core of Three, sentence structure, and the timeframe in which the story should occur when writing for young children.
+There are also specific techniques and tricks explicitly used in writing for children, such as the Core of Three, sentence structure, and the timeframe in which the story should occur when writing for young children.
 In addition, it’s essential to make sure your conflicts, storyline, and point of view are appropriate for the age group you’re writing for.

 Along with this, there are general techniques for writing, such as adding sensory details, showing instead of telling, and creating an engaging story that hooks the reader right away, along with great dialogue and correct punctuation.